conmaol/maglocunus/AI/LLMs/tokenisation.md

 Given corpus `C` and desired vocabulary size `N`:

 1. Let `C2` be the list of characters resulting from character tokenising `C`.
+2. Let `vocab` be the set of distinct tokens in `C2`, ie. `vocab = set(C2)`.
-2. Ascertain the vocabulary size of the current tokenised corpus.
+3. Ascertain the vocabulary size of the current tokenised corpus.
-3. While the current vocabulary size is less than the desired vocabulary size:
+4. While the current vocabulary size is less than the desired vocabulary size:
    a.
 Ascertain the most frequent adjacent pair x+y of tokens in the current corpus.
    b.
 Merge all instances of x+y in the current corpus to xy.
    c.
 Add xy to the (start of the) vocabulary list.
-4. Return the vocabulary list
+5. Return the vocabulary list

 ----